bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

     \drawslopedlabel "Hello" "World" (0,0) <h:4> <v:4>

-By default, the text will be placed at the center of the line, following the slope of the slide.
-However, this position can be changed by adding the option to the end of the command.
-For instance, the ".bot" option would have asked that the text be placed at the bottom of the line.

-    \drawslopedlabel.bot "Hello" "World" (0,0) <h:4> <v:4>

 Note that the text will still be following the slope of the line.
-The same option can be replaced by others such as ".top", ".lft", ".rt", etc..
+The same option can be replaced by others such as ".u", ".l", ".r", etc..

 The mar-style if specified would ask that two arrows be added at either end of the text to connect to the two end points of the line segment.
 The style